EnesKilicaslan/Enhanced-k-Nearest-Neighbors/README.md

 ## About Project:

-You can use this project either to find nearest neighbours according to BM25 similarity or to predict the label(s) of test documents.
+You can use this project either to find nearest neighbors according to BM25 similarity or to predict the label(s) of test documents.

 **Implemented with two different ways:**